 Law of large numbers

-In all forms of trading – whether it be short, medium or long-term trading – there is an overwhelming tendency to take winning trades (incorrectly) too early – that is before the target, and to allow losing trades (correctly) to go all the way to our stop-loss.
+In all forms of trading – whether it be short, medium or long-term trading – there is an overwhelming tendency to take winning trades (incorrectly) too early – that is before target, and to allow losing trades (correctly) to go all the way to our stop-loss.

 That casino percentage is quickly taken away when our losses are often greater than our wins.
 Therefore we have to develop a very clear ‘don’t touch until target’ strategy.